ProfessionalWiki/FontAwesome/README.md

 For further explanation, see https://docs.fontawesome.com/web/style/stack

 ### Layering
 Only SVG with JavaScript render mode.
-Some HTML code is required for stacking.
-In MediaWiki code, spaces and new lines do matter.
+Some HTML code is required for layering.
+Remember in MediaWiki code, spaces and new lines do matter.

 **Example:**
 `<span class="fa-layers fa-fw">{{#fas:circle|color:Tomato}}{{#fas:times fa-inverse||shrink-6}}</span>` will insert a white X on a red circle.